Rail workers set to strike on 27 July, union says

 The action could disrupt summer holiday travel and crowds heading to Euro 2022 and the Commonwealth Games in Birmingham.

-The RMT union said there had been no breakthrough in talks.
+The RMT union said there had been no breakthrough in talks, confirming the action first announced last week.

 The Transport Salaried Staffs’ Association (TSSA) has also announced a strike by its members at Avanti West Coast on the same day.